-All I wanted in life were homemade hot cross buns that were as tall and fluffy as the buns you buy at Coles.
+All I wanted in life were homemade hot cross buns that were as tall and fluffy as the buns you buy at the stores.
 Was that really so much to ask?

 “Yes!”
 Screamed the universe, time and again.

 Hot cross buns have long been my kitchen kryptonite.
 I faithfully follow recipe after recipe, only to end up with vaguely spiced house bricks.
 Even my most trustworthy sources result in sad, flat, dry discs.
 My first attempt was so unlike the intended product that they were dubbed “not cross buns” by the not-as-funny-as-he-thinks-he-is Master 8.